akherxn/java-array/README.md

-# simple java arrays operation
+# simple java array operation

 adds numbers between 100 - 200 and displays the sum of all even numbers in the array